victorbpeterson/Fraudulent-Job-Postings/README.md

 Total Runtime: ~ 18 seconds

 ## Improvements
 Due to the restriction in libraries that could be used, the amount of NLP was limited.
-Installing NLTK could provide some useful methods to help preprocess the data.
+Installing other packages such as NLTK, could provide some useful methods to help preprocess the data.
 Also, the data used for this project was very imbalanced.
 Using techniques like SMOTE to generate more fraudulent job postings may provide better results.

+[^1]: Baker , C. Steven.
+2021, Job Scams, https://www.bbb.org/content/dam/0734-st-louis/job-scams/JOB%20SCAMS%20STUDY%20v5.pdf.
+Accessed Jan.
+2023.